IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 You need to **turn off the toner save function** when printing (this is necessary in order to get more toner on the photographic paper and later on the PCB).
 To do this, you need to set this function in the settings of your printer before printing (for different printer models, the settings may vary).
 ![Toner settings](../Resources/PCB%20Toner%20transfer/PCB-6-Toner-settings.png)

 Now you can insert photo paper or thermal transfer paper into your printer and print the templates.
 According to some reviews, the result of using thermal transfer paper will be better than the use of photo paper.
-However, in my projects I use photo paper and did not notice any negative moments.
+However, in my projects, I use photo paper and did not notice any negative moments.
 After printing templates, do not touch the toner surface with your hands.
 This can adversely affect the quality of toner transfer to the workpiece.
 ![Templates printing](../Resources/PCB%20Toner%20transfer/PCB-7-Template-printing.png)

-After that you need to gently trim the excess photo paper on the outer contour of the printed template.
+After that, you need to gently trim the excess photo paper on the outer contour of the printed template.
 ![Template trimming](../Resources/PCB%20Toner%20transfer/PCB-8-Template-trimming.png)

 ## Copper clad board preparation